Physical Address

 export default App;

-Okay now we need to add a functionality, so that we can do range selection.
+Okay, now we need to add functionality so that we can do range selection.
 In the above code, we can only get the object of the selected date, but we are unable to do range selection.
 So let’s fix it.

-For that, we have added two states, one for start date and another for end date.
-So let’s modify handleSelect function, in this we are just setting our states with date.selection.startDate and date.selection.endDate.
-These will help us to make selection range between these two dates.
+For that, we have added two states, one for the start date and another for the end date.
+So let’s modify the handleSelect function, in this, we are just setting our states with date.selection.startDate and date.selection.endDate.
+These will help us to make a selection range between these two dates.

 const [startDate,setStartDate]= useState(new Date());